drhaynes.com - site logo - click to return to home page

 The Trailer

-This is our trailer, a 2016 Oliver Legacy Elite II, with the Western foothills in the background.
+This is our trailer, a 2016 Oliver Legacy Elite II.
+Coyote Lake is surrounded by foothills.
+The Western foothills are in the background.

-I slanted the awning so rain can’t collect in the middle… it all runs off onto the grass.
-That’s our fire pit in front of the chairs and foot rests.
-We have it set up for cooking on the attached grill along with another grill that we brought.
-There is a table outside the trailer with a propane BBQ, electric rice cooker, electric frying pan, and other cooking stuff.
-YUMMY!
+Our fire pit can be seen in front of the chairs and foot rests.
+We have it set up for cooking on the attached grill, along with another grill that we brought.
+There is also a table under the trailer awning with a propane BBQ, electric rice cooker, electric frying pan, and other cooking stuff.
+We can cook just about anything with this setup.

 Canon EOS 5Ds